New Earnings Test Data: Only 2% of College Degree Programs at Risk

 January 5, 2026

-On December 30, 2025, the Education Department released new data determining which college programs may remain eligible to participate in the federal student loan program.
+On December 30, 2025, the Education Department released new data determining which college degree programs may remain eligible to participate in the federal student loan program.
 Under the proposed rule, undergraduate programs must demonstrate that the majority of students who obtain a credential earn more than a typical high school graduate with no college experience.
 The Department has proposed applying this standard to all undergraduate programs, regardless of institutional sector, and negotiations take place from January 5-9, 2026.

 Key Findings

-Only 804 out of 32,578 undergraduate programs (~2%) are at risk of failing this test.
+Only 804 out of 32,578 associate and bachelor-degree granting programs (~2%) are at risk of failing this test.
 These programs graduate 40,693 students out of 2,537,760 total students in the dataset.
+Comparatively, 1,659 out of 5,723 undergraduate certificate programs (29%) fail to meet this benchmark, meaning the majority of their completing students fail to earn more than someone with no college experience, even four year after attending.

 Access the Complete Dataset